shrub719/nw-3d-grapher-docs/docs/notes.md

         - 3/4 screen: 240 * 180 = **43 200 pixels** (fits in 200 KB...)
         - can't scale; has to be 1/2 of screen
         - could tile 4 times !
 4 rects is not that much
+            - Python doesn't have support for pushing rects like that... so hopefully i'm faster
+- speed
+    - the other programs are REALLY slow
+    - especially when drawing lines (with that one algorithm?) because they push pixel per pixel

 ## Makefile
 - line ~21: -stc=c99